 The age of handwriting your ebook and typing it up later is long gone.
-While I am a lover of beautiful stationery, an ebook writing software can be much more useful.
+While I am a lover of beautiful stationery, an ebook software for writing can be much more useful.

-In our selection, we review the best editing, writing, dictation, and converting tools.
-Some of them take you from the first good idea to the virtual bookshelf.
-Others import your manuscript and transform it into a beautiful ebook.
+In our selection, we review the best editing, writing, dictation, and converting tools beyond Microsoft Word.
+Some of them help improve your writing with advanced features like grammar checkers.
+Others import your manuscript and transform it into a beautiful ebook (check out our free ebook conversion tool).
 Of course, everyone knows Blurb, and we write a lot about Sigil.
-If you need your manuscript converted to an epub, PublishDrive can do it for you: simply save it as a .docx file, and drag & drop it to the “Content file” field.
+If you need a converter to epub formats, PublishDrive can do it for you: simply save it as a .docx file, and drag & drop it to the “Content file” field.

 So let's see all the other ebook creator software out there that help write and publish, and even promote your ebook.

 (The article was updated on July 16, 2018.)

 When it comes to writing software, most writers still swear by Scrivener (essentially a management tool that helps you stay focused).
 We already have an article on what we liked and didn’t like about it.
 But writing a book with correct grammar and spelling is the hardest part.
 You’ll have to sit at the front of the computer for hours at a time.
 It is slow and needs your full, undivided attention.
 Thankfully, there is a way around it.